rlidwka/asset-pipeline/README.md

 - `assets` (default: `"./assets"`) - directory where this module does search all files and dependencies
 - `cache` (default: `"./cache"`) - directory where all compiled assets are served
 - `extensions` (default: `[".js", ".css"]`) - if user have requested file without md5 in it, module will serve to user only files with these extensions (TODO: i should probably describe what it is)
+- `debug` - print to stdout some additional debug info

 # Writing custom plugin